What is Dredging – History, Importance And Effects

 The sediment is mixed with water and made into a slurry mixture, making it easier for the pump to transfer.
 Depending on the pumping distance, a booster pump can be fitted inline to transfer the sediment to the nearest shore through larger ships to maintain a constant production rate.

-One of the significant advantages of the hydraulic dredging process is the elimination of other transport mediums or equipment, as the sediments can be directly transported to the shore facility, saving additional expenditure and time.
+One significant advantage of the hydraulic dredging process is the elimination of other transport mediums or equipment.
+The sediments can be directly transported to the shore facility, saving additional expenditures and time.

 The advantages of hydraulic dredging are: